Hnn3y/Hnn3y/README.md

-# 👋 Hi there, I'm Enijeshiku Elijah Eniola
+# 👋 Hi, I'm Enijeshiku Elijah Eniola

 I'm a **Software Engineer** in the making, blending a background in **Mechanical Engineering** with a love for code, creativity, and problem-solving.
 I thrive on building solutions, learning new technologies, and sharing insights with the developer community.